On Twitter

 Why Is Occupational Therapy a Job of Tomorrow?

 Occupational therapists play an integral role in the health care profession as medical technology allows more people to overcome otherwise debilitating conditions.
 These patients will then need the help of an occupational therapist to help them regain their independence in performing routine, daily functions.
-Employment opportunities for occupational therapists are predicted to rise 23 percent by 2016, a much faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
+Employment opportunities for occupational therapists are predicted to rise 23 percent, a much faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 The average annual salary for occupational therapists is $60,470.

 What Does an Occupational Therapist Do?